Propertydo.com Logo

 Appraisal

-An appraisal is an estimated value of a real estate property by a professional third party such as a certified real estate appraiser.
+An appraisal is an estimated value of a property by a professional third party such as a certified real estate appraiser.
 A written property appraisal my help the buyer borrow the required funds to buy the property.

 Assessment